 - With directory providers when you elect to have your information disclosed to such organisations e.g. If you choose to have your number listed

 - With emergency call service centres and relevant emergency service organisations.

 We may also use personal information to protect copyright, trademarks, legal rights, property or safety of Access4, its clients or third parties.

 If there is a change of control in our business or a sale or transfer of business assets, we reserve the right to transfer to the extent permissible at law our user databases, together with any personal information and non-personal information contained in those databases.
 This information may be disclosed to a potential purchaser under an agreement to maintain confidentiality.
 We would seek to only disclose information in good faith and where required by any of the above circumstances.

 By providing us with personal information, individuals consent to the terms of this Policy and the types of disclosure covered by this Policy.
 Where we disclose personal information to third parties, we will request that the third party follow this Policy regarding handling personal information.

 5.1 What is direct marketing?

-For the purposes of this policy, “direct marketing” is the promotion and sale of goods and services directly to you including through emails, SMS, MMS, phone calls and the post.
+For the purposes of this policy, “direct marketing” is the promotion and sale of goods and services directly to you including through emails, SMS, MMS, phone calls, social media, digital advertising and the post.

 You consent to us using your personal information to send you – either directly or via one of our service providers – information, including promotional material about us and business partners from time to time in relation to any product or service they offer and you consent to being contacted by means of direct mail, email, SMS and MMS messaging and via telephone.